su-esther/gamdev/README.md

 1. Download this repo
 2. Install and open UnrealEditor on your computer
-3. In UnrealEditor, browse for local files and open .uproject file of desired game.
+3. In UnrealEditor, browse for local files -> open downloaded repo -> go to folder of desired game (ex.
+InfiniteMatrix) -> open .uproject file.

 #### Completed Games: